Masters Degree

 The Laboratory for Psychedelic Clinical Research (LPCR) is at 554 King Edward Ave., a 6-room suite where innovative psychedelic research takes place right on campus.
 The LPCR is a source of clinical training opportunities for students.

-Dr. Williams is also connected to the Behavioral Wellness Clinic, which is engaged in ketamine-assisted psychotherapy at the same location, making this an excellent potential practicum site for students.
+Dr. Williams is also connected to the Behavioural Wellness Clinic, which is engaged in ketamine-assisted psychotherapy at the same location, making this an excellent potential practicum site for students.

 Off-Campus Opportunities